Tag: Plato

 • Against the Academicians (386)

-- Against the Academicians and The Teacher.
-Trans.
-Peter King.
+- Augustine.
+Against the Academicians and The Teacher.
+Translated by Peter King.
 Indianapolis: Hackett Publishing Company, 1995.

 • The Free Choice of the Will (395)

-- De Libero Arbitrio Voluntatis in On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
-Trans., Peter King.
-Cambridge: Cambridge University Press, 2010
+- Augustine.
+De Libero Arbitrio Voluntatis.
+In On the Free Choice of the Will, On Grace and Free Choice, and Other Writings.
+Translated by Peter King.
+Cambridge: Cambridge University Press, 2010.

 • City of God Against the Pagans (427)